rofiulkhasanah/INERTIA/README.md

 - Rofi'Ul Khasanah (Android Dev)
 - Mohamad Fajar Mahardika (DevOps)
 - Achmad Syarif Abdullah (Backend Dev)
-- Muhammad Cendekia Airlangga (Data Analyst)
+- Muhammad Cendekia Airlangga (ML Dev)
-- Auliyah Safitri Soetam Putri (Data Analyst)
+- Auliyah Safitri Soetam Putri (ML Dev)

 ### Background Story
 Geographically, Indonesia is located in the ring of fire.
 An area which is very prone to natural disasters.
 Throughout January 2021-April 2021 alone, there are one thousand, two hundred and five natural disasters occuring in Indonesia, and the number is not slowing down.